susannahammarberg/polygon_corners_CNN/README.md

  Counting corners of polygones with a convolutional neural network (CNN)

- The project is written in a notebook, project.ipynb.
+ The project is written in a jupyter notebook, project.ipynb.
 You can download and view it as a notebook or view a preview here on github.